Ysdra/Google_Books_React_App/README.md

 1. Please `GIT clone` this repository locally to your machine
 2. Install node.js locally to your machine
 3. Open a git bash terminal and enter the command `npm install` to install the necessary node dependencies
-4. Type into a git bash terminal `npm start`
+4. Type into the git bash terminal `npm start`

 ## License